 Once your California driver's license has been suspended or revoked... either because you lost your DMV DUI hearing or because you didn't request one,1 or because you got convicted of DUI in court... an SR22 is necessary to reinstate your driving privilege.
+It is also necessary in order to continue driving with an ignition interlock device (IID) installed.
 It is an acceptable "proof" of liability car insurance for any DMV action that requires you to provide proof of financial responsibility.

 Some examples of situations where the California DMV may require you to file an SR22 include (but are not limited to):

 - Reinstating your driving privilege following a DUI or wet-reckless2 suspension/revocation

 - Being involved in an accident when you were uninsured